etalius/BookRecommender/README.md

 # BookRecommender
 A book recommendation system using the goodreads Kaggle dataset of 10,000 books.
-The final recommendation app can be found here: https://book-recommend-app.herokuapp.com
+The final recommendation app can be found here: https://app-book-recs.herokuapp.com

 ## Introduction
 This project includes a Jupyter Notebook containing data cleaning, exploratory analysis and content-based and collaborative filtering recommendation systems on the goodreads-10k data set.
-Additionally, the collaborative filtering appraoch is implemented in a Flask app in the other files.
+The Flask app contains implementations of collaborative filtering, content-based filtering and a hybrid approach for users to recieve recommendations.

 ## Files
 **Book Recommendations.ipynb** Jupyter Notebook outlining the process of data cleaning, initial anaylysis and development of the recommendation systems.<br />